meetings/developer-docs/affiliate-installation/README.md

 ### 1. Register an application to get an API key

 For now registration is done manually by emailing to antti@meetin.gs.
 We will create you an application that is initially set up in development mode and can return data for a couple of USER\_TOKENs provided by our test CSV file.
-After the development phase you can can choose from several ways to handle the USER\_TOKEN translation.
+After initial development you can can choose from several ways to handle the USER\_TOKEN translation.

 ### 2. Install our script on your site